top of page

 • Planning and flexibility are key for resilience during government-related disruptions.

-We can see how most of the negative impact falls on workers, public services, and businesses, while only a few groups benefit.
+We can see how most of the negative impact falls on workers, public services, and businesses.
+Only a few groups benefit from these shutdowns.
 Understanding these effects helps prepare for future disruptions.

 ➡️ Have questions or want to discuss how government shutdowns can affect your business or operations?
 Get in touch with us today!